benjamincrozat/content/posts/pest-3.md

 ### Architecture tests presets: A game-changer for structural integrity

 One of the standout features in Pest 3 is the introduction of architecture tests presets.
 This is a powerful tool that allows us to enforce architectural rules and best practices in our codebase.
+And the best thing being that we don't have to write them ourselves!

 Pest 3 comes with several presets out of the box: